mdsadiqueshakeel/AIRBNB-REPLICA-PROJECT/README.md

    Handles all errors and displays an error message with the appropriate status code.

 ## Directory Structure
-- `models/`: Contains Mongoose models.
+- `models/`: Contains Mongoose models for `Listing`, `Review`, and `User`.
-- `public/`: Contains static assets.
-- `utils/`: Contains utility functions and error handling.
+- `routes/`: Contains route handlers for listings, reviews, and user authentication.
 - `views/`: Contains EJS templates for rendering pages.
-- `routes/`: Contains all routes.
+  - `layouts/`: Layout templates.
+  - `includes/`: Reusable partials like navbar and footer.
+  - `listings/`: Templates for listing-related pages.
+  - `User/`: Templates for user authentication pages.
+- `public/`: Contains static assets like CSS and JavaScript files.
+- `utils/`: Contains utility functions like error handling and async wrapper.
+- `init/`: Contains scripts for initializing the database with sample data.
 - `app.js`: Main application file.
-- `schema.js`: Validation schema for listings and reviews.
+- `schema.js`: Validation schemas for listings and reviews.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.